Brandon House: History

 In the period 1793 to 1811, the North West Company was then first to arrive followed very shortly by the Hudson's Bay Company.
 The XY Company had a post from 1798 to 1804.

 In 1793, Cuthbert Grant Sr. and John MacDonnell of the North West Company established the first Fort Assiniboine (not to be confused with Fort Assiniboine on the Athabasca River).
 From the first year they traded in buffalo robes with the Mandan villages on the upper Missouri.
-In 1797, David Thompson (explorer) passed through on his way to determine the latitude and longitude of the Mandan villages.
+In 1797, explorer David Thompson passed through on his way to determine the latitude and longitude of the Mandan villages.
 In 1804, when the NWC absorbed the XY Company, Fort Assiniboine was moved across the river to the site of Fort La Souris#1.
 In 1806, Alexander Henry the younger passed through.
 The man in charge was François-Antoine Larocque who later reached the Yellowstone River.
 In 1807, the fort was torn down and its parts rafted downstream to Fort des Épinettes.

 In 1793, Donald McKay le malin and John Sutherland of the Hudson's Bay company established Brandon House about 100 yards away from the new NWC post.
-It was supplied from Fort Albany, Ontario on James Bay.
+It was supplied from Fort Albany on James Bay.
 McKay lived up to his nickname by shooting at Joseph Augé who ran the NWC post.
 From 1795, they traded with the Mandans.
 There were usually two trips per year, in October and January.
 Using dog sleds or horses, they followed the Souris River as far as Minot, North Dakota and then headed southwest across the prairie.
 The Assiniboines sometimes tried to block the trade and a few traders were killed.
 In 1796 John Evans (explorer) reached the Mandan country from near Saint Louis.
 Brandon House seems to be the first HBC post to hear of the Lewis and Clark Expedition.
 In 1809, Manuel Lisa's group arrived on the upper Missouri and in 1812 the trade was abandoned to the Americans.
 In 1806 to 1807, there were 53 men at the post.
 In 1807, part of the saga of Isobel Gunn may have taken place here.